AdKats/AdKats/README.md

 * <b>'MySQL Username'</b> - Username of the MySQL server AdKats should connect to. <br/>
 * <b>'MySQL Password'</b> - Password of the MySQL server AdKats should connect to.
 <h3>Command Settings:</h3>
-Below are what the in-game commands format will be for all plugin functions.
-Command text is defined in each setting.
-All commands can be suffixed with '|log', this sets whether logs for that command will be sent to the database.
-Punish and Forgive commands require logging.
-<br/><br/>
-* <b>'Minimum Required Reason
-    Length'</b> - The minimum length a reason must be for commands that require a reason to execute.<br/>
+* <b>'Minimum Required Reason Length'</b> - The minimum length a reason must be for commands that require a reason to execute.<br/>
 * <b>'Yell display time seconds'</b> - The integer time in seconds that yell messages will be displayed.<br/><br/>

-<b>Specific command definitions given above.</b> All command text must be a single string with no whitespace.
+<b>Specific command definitions given in description section above.</b> All command text must be a single string with no whitespace.
 E.G. kill.
 All commands can be suffixed with '|log', which will set whether use of that command is logged in the database or not.
 <h3>Punishment Settings:</h3>
 * <b>'Act on
     Punishments'</b> - Whether the plugin should carry out punishments, or have an external source do it through adkat_actionlist.